-The field of optics and photonics, as a long-standing subject of Physics, has ushered in a new era and seen its applications grown rapidly in the century.
-In the light of science, the exploration of the nature of light has not only initiated the hotspots in the research area of optics and photonics, but also led to revolutionary achievements in Physics, Chemistry, Astronomy, Biology, etc. Such abundant achievements in science and application inspire researchers to explore the unknown area of photonics and intercross subjects.
+The field of optics and photonics, as a long-standing subject of physics, has ushered in a new era and seen its applications grow rapidly in the past century.
+The exploration of the nature of light has not only initiated hotspots in the research area of optics and photonics, but also led to revolutionary achievements in physics, chemistry, astronomy, biology, etc. Such abundant achievements in science and application inspire researchers to explore the unknown areas of photonics and interdisciplinary subjects.

-Review articles offer significant new insights based on its systematic comparison of multiple studies.
-For most post-graduate study and advanced research, a review article is a premier teaching and reference resource and has become the ‘must read’ material pre-research.
+Review articles offer significant new insights based on systematic comparison of multiple studies.
+For most post-graduate study and advanced research, a review article is a premier teaching and reference resource and has become the "must read" material prior to research.

-On the whole, a highly dedicated review journal is expected to cover the key scientific developments in the main and related areas of optics and photonics study.
-Following the successful cases of review journals and learning from the professional editorial process composed by commissioned field leaders and selected peer review experts, this new review journal will undoubtedly give new shimmering light to all fields of optics and photonics in the foreseeable future.
+On the whole, a highly dedicated review journal is expected to cover the key scientific developments in the main and related areas of optics and photonics.
+Learning from the professional editorial process composed by commissioned field leaders and selected peer review experts, this new review journal will undoubtedly give new shimmering light to all fields of optics and photonics in the foreseeable future.

-Photonics Insights as a peer-reviewed, diamond open access, quarterly published journal by Chinese Laser Press (CLP) and hosted by Shanghai Institute of Optics and Fine Mechanics (SIOM), Chinese Academy of Sciences.
+Photonics Insights as a peer-reviewed, diamond open access, quarterly journal, co-published by Chinese Laser Press (CLP) and SPIE, and hosted by Shanghai Institute of Optics and Fine Mechanics (SIOM), Chinese Academy of Sciences.

-Photonics Insights publishes high-quality, comprehensive review articles, rapid review articles and perspectives covering the whole area of optics and photonics and relevant interdisciplinary topics.
+Photonics Insights publishes high-quality, comprehensive review articles, mini review articles, commentaries, and perspectives covering the whole area of optics and photonics and relevant interdisciplinary topics.

-Full Review: This type of article can be long review articles and comprehensive tutorials.
-It should typically be approximately 30,000 words in length, and a longer one is acceptable.
+Full Review: This type of article can include long review articles and comprehensive tutorials.
+It should typically be approximately 30,000 words in length, and longer papers are acceptable.

-Mini Review: This type of article can be short timely reviews of recent advances in established fields or new and emerging areas of optics.
-It should be approximately 12,000 words in length.
+Mini Review: This type of article can include short timely reviews of recent advances in established fields, or new and emerging areas of optics.
+These papers should be approximately 12,000 words in length.

-Perspective: Historical viewpoints on notable past and present scientific achievements, or even speculate on possible future academic, technological, or societal advancements.
-It should typically be approximately 5,000 words in length.
+Perspective: These are historical viewpoints on notable past and present scientific achievements, or speculation on possible future academic, technological, or societal advancements.
+Perspectives should typically be approximately 5,000 words in length.

 Fudan University, China